mick-weber/eneRgyVD/README.md

 performance-related reasons, the raw datafiles are not provided on GitHub.
 However, all the `.rda` files are available in the `data/` subfolder.

+For technical reasons, downloading an energy report from a local instance of the application will not work.